-We believe a global model to sustain salmon can sustain all species.
+We believe a global model to sustain salmon can help sustain all species.

 Our Approach, Our Philosophy

-Sustainability requires imagination, compassion and long-term balance.
-Salmon are the backbone of the diverse cultures, economy and ecosystem in the Skeena region.
-Protecting this iconic species is fundamental to maintaining and building a healthy watershed and local communities.
+Sustainability and resilience requires imagination, compassion and long-term balance.
+Salmon are the backbone of the diverse cultures, economies and ecosystems in the Skeena region.
+Protecting salmon is fundamental to maintaining and building a healthy watershed and local communities.

 Habitat and Species Protection

-We provide support, leadership and education regarding development that threatens the health, resilience and diversity of wild salmon and the habitats upon which they depend.
-We facilitate dialogue among residents of the watershed and work with communities and all levels of government to increase understanding of impacts from existing and proposed industrial development, improve proposed projects, and provide solutions.
+We provide support, leadership and education regarding development that threatens the health, resilience and diversity of wild salmon and their habitats.
+We facilitate dialogue among residents and work with communities and all levels of government to increase understanding of impacts from existing and proposed industrial development, improve proposed projects, and provide solutions.